Trinity Laban Conservatoire of Music and Dance welcomes enquiries and applications from disabled students.

 Candidates will be judged solely on their technical and academic potential, and on the appropriateness of the chosen programme to meet your needs.

-Trinity Laban has considerable experience in supporting students with a range of disabilities including sensory impairment, neuro-diverse conditions, mental health problems, long-term illness and mobility difficulties.
+Trinity Laban has considerable experience in supporting students with a range of disabilities including sensory impairment, neuro-diverse conditions, mental health difficulties, long-term illness and access requirements.

 Before You Apply